 Enjoy!

 During the summer before I went to university, I became very excited about combat robotics.
 Accordingly, I set out to create my own basic wedge bot -- a bot that would have no active weapon but I would at least be able to drive around.
-That led me to this:

 Here's some media of Donut of Doom V1: